Joint Optimization of Communications and Federated Learning Over the Air: Performance Optimization for Federated Learning over the Air

 According to \textbf{P4}, the objective $R_t$ can only take on $U$ possible values corresponding to the $U$ feasible values of $b_t$; meanwhile, given each $b_t$, the value of $\boldsymbol{\beta}_t$ is uniquely determined.
 Hence the minimum $R_t$ can be obtained via line search over the $U$ feasible points $(b_t, \boldsymbol{\beta}_t)$ in \eqref{space}.
 Note that the feasible points in \eqref{space} are determined by the channel gains, power limits and data sizes of the $U$ workers.
 Hence, the optimal transmission policy decided by \textbf{P4} reflects the tradeoff among workers in terms of their channel quality, available power resource, and data quality.

-It is worth noting that the solution $b^*_{t}$ of \textbf{P4} may exceed the maximum value allowed at a worker, due to the approximation introduced by \textbf{Assumption 6}.
-To strictly comply to the power constraint, each worker needs to take the following bounding step when sensing its local parameters:
+It is worth noting that the solution $b^*_{t}$ of \textbf{P4} may exceed the maximum value allowed at a worker, due to the approximation introduced in \textbf{Assumption 4}.
+To strictly comply to the power constraint, each worker needs to take the following bounding step when sending its local parameters:

-1) if $\bigg|\frac{K_ib^*_{t}w_{i,t}}{h_{i,t}}\bigg|^2 \leq P_i^{\text{Max}}$, then the $i$-th worker sends $\frac{K_ib^*_{t}w_{i,t}}{h_{i,t}}$ ;
+1) if $\bigg|\frac{K_ib^*_{t}w_{i,t}}{h_{i,t}}\bigg|^2 \leq P_i^{\max}$, then the $i$-th worker sends $\frac{K_ib^*_{t}w_{i,t}}{h_{i,t}}$ ;

-2) otherwise, it sends $\sqrt{P_i^\text{Max}}\text{sgn}(w_{i,t})$, where $\mbox{sgn}(\cdot)$ is the sign function.
+2) otherwise, it sends $\sqrt{P_i^{\max}}\text{sgn}(w_{i,t})$, where $\mbox{sgn}(\cdot)$ is the sign function.